 4. Take a day trip to Cape Kidnappers

-Breathtaking scenery and close encounters with majestic seabirds await in gem of the Hawke’s Bay region, Cape Kidnappers.
+[Update: This walk is currently closed – look for track updates on the Department of Conservation website].
+Breathtaking scenery and close encounters with majestic seabirds await in a gem of the Hawke’s Bay region, Cape Kidnappers.
 While Cape Kidnappers is about 23km out of Napier, we still couldn’t resist adding it to this list of Napier must-dos!
 Begin your trip in the small village of Clifton where you can either embark of a 5-hour return walk or 4-hour tractor tour to the world’s largest mainland gannet colony!
 On top of that, a trip along the beach to Cape Kidnappers reveals dramatic cliffs containing fossils, fault lines and layers of rock formed over millions of years.

 Location: 23km from Napier.
 Take State Highway 2 then turn onto Mill Road just after Clive.
 Continue toward Clifton.

 5. Walk at Otatara Pa

 The Hawke’s Bay region is steeped in Maori history and a fantastic (free) example is at the Otatara Pa just outside of Napier.
 Take a 45-minute walking trail through the region’s once most-prized Maori fortified village built atop a hill with manmade terraces.
 Carvings and interpretation panels tell the village’s stories.
 The stunning views over the region and even over to the Central North Island volcanoes are just an added bonus to the experience.

 Location: 10.4km from Napier.
 Otatara Pa is in Taradale.
 Follow Gloucester Road south onto Springfield Junction where Otatara Pa is signposted.